YanqiuSHEN/GRP-11/README.md

  * Open the rviz --> WebShell #2:
   `rosrun rviz rviz -d /home/user/catkin_ws/src/student_pkg/challenge_3/document_rviz/challenge_3.rviz`.

  * Run the code for automatic navigation --> WebShell #3: `roslaunch challenge_3 exploration.launch`.
+  (Before launch the exploration file, please sourse your catkin_ws --> `source ~/catkin_ws/devel/setup.bash`, otherwise, it may have error)

  * In the rviz, you have to set up the environment you want to explore, as shown below:
    ![Image text](https://github.com/YanqiuSHEN/GRP-11/blob/main/img-folder/set%20points.gif)